Medical Device Single Audit Program (MDSAP)

 Advantages and Disadvantages of MDSAP

 There are many advantages of MDSAP.
-Having a single audit allows minimal disruptions within an organization, allowing the manufacturers and employees to be able to focus on their daily work rather than continuously preparing for numerous audits.
+One of the main benefits of MDSAP is gaining access to multiple markets with a single audit.
+Having a single audit allows minimal disruptions within an organization; allowing the manufacturers and employees to be able to focus on their daily work rather than continuously prepare for numerous audits.
 In return, this allows internal supporting inspection staff to be able to focus on their tasks more, which reduces the impact that audits have on daily activities and schedules.
+Additionally, MDSAP ensures complete coverage of the requirements of all five participating regulatory authorities.
+Lastly, your organization will have routine audits schedules directly with the auditing organization.

 There are also several disadvantages of MDSAP.
 First, Regulatory bodies are allowed to conduct unannounced inspections based on issues they detected (including: recalls, vigilance issues or significant complaints), as well as special audits (i.e. if a manufacture is expanding its QMS scope).
 In addition, if the audit has findings, the findings will be transmitted to regulatory bodies that the manufacturer selected for the audit.
 Some organizations have full time staff to help support inspections and audits.
 Today, the EU and some other markets require surprise audits, which becomes cumbersome and stressful.